Ruon1s/sssf-backend/README.md

 Graphql API for a food diary sort of an app.

 ## endpoint running at https://charge.jelastic.metropolia.fi/graphql

+## frontend for this project is running at https://sssf-frontend.herokuapp.com/
+## www.github.com/Ruon1s/sssf-frontend

 ## example queries
 To access the GQL mutations grab the token from login querys result and add it to your requests as bearer token (for example Postmans authorization tab)